The Gaggia Classic Pro Espresso and Cappuccino Maker Review

 With the Gaggia’s downside out of the way, let’s move onto the features that make it great for beginners and experts alike!
 The machine is incredibly simple and only has three switches and a knob.
 In a world of needlessly overcomplicated devices, this is a refreshing design choice.

-Another handy feature is the way you can fill the water reservoir from the top or remove and fill the reservoir from the front of the machine.
+Another handy feature is the way you can fill the water reservoir from the top or remove and fill the water tank from the front of the machine.
 Considering the space restrictions of most kitchen counters, we appreciate that Gaggia has given users options here.

 With new pump bushings, the Classic Pro is quieter than the model it replaced.
 We can all appreciate a quiet espresso machine, particularly when brewing those early morning coffees without waking up the whole house.